AcademySoftwareFoundation/tac/tools/collaboration_tools.md

 ## Mailing lists

 Academy Software Foundation maintains a number of mailing lists for the foundation itself, its members, and the community at large.
-These mailing lists are hosted at [groups.io](https://groups.io) and managed by the Linux Foundation staff and Academy Software Foundation community leadership.
+These mailing lists are managed by the Linux Foundation staff and Academy Software Foundation community leadership.

 ### Key mailing lists

-The primary mailing list for all techincal community discussion is [tac@lists.aswf.io](https://lists.aswf.io/g/tac).
-Each hosted project and working group has its own mailing list as well, which are [listed in the project listing in the TAC repo](https://github.com/AcademySoftwareFoundation/tac#tac-projects).
+The primary mailing list for all techincal community discussion is [tac@lists.aswf.io][].
+Each hosted project and working group has its own mailing list as well, which are [listed in the project listing in the TAC repo](/#tac-projects).

 ### Moderation and Moderation Guidelines

-By default, TSC voting members serve as the moderator for discussions in [tac@lists.aswf.io](https://lists.aswf.io/g/tac), and each hosted project's TSC will serve as moderator for its mailing lists.
+By default, TSC voting members serve as the moderator for discussions in [tac@lists.aswf.io][], and each hosted project's TSC will serve as moderator for its mailing lists.
 Moderation privledges can be extended to others upon a vote by the TAC or respective TSC as applicable.

 Being a moderator is as much a privledge as it is a duty.
 As part of volunteering to become a moderator you are now a representative of the Academy Software Foundation community, and it is your responsibility to remain aware of your contributions in this space.
 These responsibilities apply to all official Academy Software Foundation channels.